Man who allegedly killed pregnant ex-girlfriend, officer won't face death penalty

 Story highlights

+- State Attorney Aramis Ayala says she won't seek death penalty in any cases

-- Orlando police chief says he's "extremely upset" about prosecutors' decision
+- Orlando police chief says he's "extremely upset" about decision on Markeith Loyd

-(CNN)A Florida man who sparked an extensive manhunt after allegedly killing his pregnant ex-girlfriend and fatally shooting an officer will not face the death penalty, Orlando police Chief John Mina said.
+(CNN)Markeith Loyd, the Florida man who sparked an extensive manhunt after allegedly killing his pregnant ex-girlfriend and a police officer, will not face the death penalty, State Attorney Aramis Ayala said Thursday.

-In a statement Wednesday night, Mina said he had spoken with State Attorney Aramis Ayala and was "extremely upset" to learn that prosecutors will not seek the death penalty against Markeith Loyd.
+At a press conference, Ayala said she had studied the issue and decided her administration would not seek the death penalty in any cases, saying capital punishment in Florida had led to "chaos, uncertainty, and turmoil."

+She argued that evidence showed the death penalty was overly expensive, slow, did not increase public safety and inhumane.

-Loyd was indicted on 11 counts, including murder, firearm and other charges in the December 13 death of his ex-girlfriend Sade Dixon and the January 9 death of Orlando police Lt.
+Loyd was indicted on 11 counts, including murder, firearm and other charges in the December 13 death of his pregnant ex-girlfriend Sade Dixon and the January 9 death of Orlando police Lt.
 Debra Clayton.
+He was captured January 17 after a nationwide manhunt.

+In a statement Wednesday night, Orlando police Chief John Mina said he was "extremely upset" to learn that prosecutors will not seek the death penalty against Loyd.

 "I have seen the video of Markeith Loyd executing Lt.
-Debra Clayton while she lay defenseless on the ground," the police chief said in a statement.
+Debra Clayton while she lay defenseless on the ground," the police chief said.

 "She was given no chance to live.
 A cop killer -- who also killed his pregnant girlfriend -- should not be given that chance.
 The heinous crimes that he committed in our community are the very reason we have the death penalty as an option under the law."